Article Summary

 If you like the idea of using CDs as part of a savings strategy but aren't sure about being unable to access the money, CD laddering may be something to explore.

 What is a CD ladder?
 It's a strategy of purchasing multiple CDs but staggering maturity dates to allow for occasional liquidity as each one matures[1].
-Depending on needs and strategy, you can distribute the funds evenly or use different amounts for each CD.
+Depending on your needs and strategy, you may be able to distribute the funds evenly or use different amounts for each CD.

-This approach allows you to take advantage of attractive interest rates, which can make a significant difference over time.
+This approach allows you to take advantage of attractive interest rates, which may make a significant difference over time.
 You may earn more interest from a CD ladder than purchasing one shorter-term CD and rolling it over.
-Often, but not always, the longer the term is for a CD, the higher the interest rate, but you may not want those funds locked up for an extended period.
+Often, but not always, the longer CD, the higher the interest rate.
+However, you may not want those funds locked up for an extended period.

 A CD ladder offers potentially higher interest rates while providing flexibility and liquidity from a consistent maturity schedule.